TeamREPENTOGON/REPENTOGON/documentation/docs/enums/ModCallbacks.md

 |1127 |MC_PLAYER_INIT_PRE_LEVEL_INIT_STATS {: .copyable } | ([EntityPlayer](https://wofsauge.github.io/IsaacDocs/rep/EntityPlayer.html) Player) | [PlayerType](https://wofsauge.github.io/IsaacDocs/rep/enums/PlayerType.html) | void |

 ### MC_CUSTOM_CHARACTER_UNLOCKED
-This is called every frame a custom character with the `needsunlock` tag is currently selected on the menu.
+This is called on the main menu every frame for every custom character with the `needsunlock` tag.

 By default, characters with this tag are **locked.** Return `true` in this callback to unlock the character, `false` or `nil` to keep it locked.